Dimitrie Stelaru: Censoring and obscurity

 Stelaru still declined to publish adult literature under the guidelines imposed by Socialist Realism; he only wrote short dramatic poems which at the time were classified as children's literature, beginning with a "lyrical fairy tale", Fata pădurarului ("The Forester's Daughter", 1955).
 He followed up in August 1956 with Gelu, a rhyming epic which borrowed heavily from Romanian folklore; its originality was in personifying Time itself as a major figure of the narrative, as Ciobdestea ("Star-fragment").
 According to reviewer Gloria Barna: "children cannot but love this story, a real accomplishment for the author."
 Two children's plays appeared together in 1957, as Șarpele Marao; Vrăjitoarele ("Marao the Snake; The Witches").
 Depicting love stories in the language of folk mythology, it was lambasted by critic H. Fabian in November 1957.
 Fabian found it to be "below what is required", unappealing, and written as "some sort of rhyming prose."
 A more lenient review was published by Al. Andriescu, who criticized the pieces for being "somewhat arid", doubting that they could ever be used for a theatrical production.
 Andriescu also described Vrăjitoarele as more folkloric than Șarpele Marao, seeing the latter as somewhat tributary to a "very natural bookish contamination", including from Goethe's Faust.
 In a 2009 reappraisal, scholar Veronica-Alina Constănceanu noted that Stelaru's text was "clear, simple, leaving no problems for interpretation", and with only a few nods to theatrical modernity.

-In 1958, Stelaru earned unwanted attention from the political establishment, and attacked for his alleged anti-communism in two official magazines—Gazeta Literară and Lupta de Clasă.
+Stelaru had proposed another book of rhyming stories, called Leru, but in November 1957 the Agitprop Directorate picked up on details which seemingly mocked the regime, and advised against its publication.
+In 1958, he earned more unwanted attention from the political establishment, and was attacked for his alleged anti-communism in two official magazines—Gazeta Literară and Lupta de Clasă.
 Formally unemployed throughout his stay in Turnu Măgurele (which lasted to 1965), Stelaru was isolated from the professional community, only receiving letters from Corlaciu and painter Ioan Mirea; he was also legally barred from obtaining a ration book.
 From 1961, he was in a relationship with Anghelina Cioacă, a custodian of the local Sfânta Vineri Church.
 During that year, he returned to print in a USR journal, Luceafărul, beginning with a reportage about the Romanian Black Sea resorts.
 It attracted positive attention from a reviewer for Contemporanul, who noted that Stelaru had managed to craft "an original way of describing things that are largely known from the press."
 Luceafărul's June issue also featured one of his poems—it "sketched from the quiet, transparent and multicolored sunset, to evoke the joy of a metalworker upon entering in his new home."
 In July, he spent a few days at a rice farm on the Olt.